alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-congratulating-hindu-teachers.md

 layout: post
 title: "Ruling on students congratulating Hindu teachers on their feasts"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 19991"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 19991"
-category: [walabara, mawlids]
+category: [fatwas,walabara, mawlids, festivals]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
+locale: en
 note: true
-uid: ruling-on-congratulating-hindu-teachers
 excerpt: "It is not permissible for Muslims to take part with the Hindu disbelievers in celebrating their festivals and religious occasions."
 muftis:
   chairman: